020 - 24470573, 24470927, 24479058

 The ex-students association, ex-students, donors and well wishers have always supported the institution.
 In fact it is this monetary and moral support that has enabled the institution to achieve the status it has today.

-You are requested to participate actively in all these programmes.
 Your guidance and support are treasured by us.
 They will help us to serve our community better.
 Thanking you,

 Board of Directors